4GeeksAcademy/bootstrap-exercises-tutorial/exercises/06-Jumbotron-And-Three-Boxes/README.md

 ## 💡Hint:

 + Use 1 main container with 2 rows.
-The first row contains the jumbotron and the second row contains 3 columns.
+The first row contains an h1, a paragraph and a button, and the second row contains 3 columns.

 ### :mag_right: Important: